giusepperizzo/geosummly/README.md

 -M -method      <arg>           set the clustering algorithm.
 So far only geosubclu is activable.
 Default geosubclu.
 -e -eps         <arg>           set the eps value of clustering algorithm.
 Default sqrt(2) * (1/ sqrt( size(density_values) )).
 ```
 The options *density*, *normalized*, *deltad*, *venues*, *coord*, *output* are mandatory.
-Density file has to be a .csv of grid-shaped density values, output the Sampling state.
-Normalized file has to be a .csv of grid-shaped normalized density values, output of the sampling state.
-Deltad file has to be a .csv of deltad values, output the Discovery state.
-Venues file has to be a .csv of single venues, output the Sampling state.
+Density file has to be a .csv of grid-shaped density values, output the import state.
+Normalized file has to be a .csv of grid-shaped normalized density values, output of the import state.
+Deltad file has to be a .csv of deltad values, output the discovery state.
+Venues file has to be a .csv of single venues, output the sampling state.
 The output consists of a .geojson file expressed as a feature collection whose features are the clusters, a set of RDF Turtle file (one for each cluster), a log file with the clustering informations.

 #####evaluation
 ```sh